$\alpha$-nucleus optical potentials from chiral effective field theory $NN$ interactions: Conclusions and Outlook

-As in our previous work, we find that the use of realistic densities profiles combined with dispersive relations is a necessary first step towards a better description of the imaginary part of nucleus-nucleus potentials, this stays valid for non-symmetric systems and heavy nuclei.
+As in our previous work, we find that the use of realistic density profiles combined with Kramers-Kronig relations is a necessary first step towards a better description of the imaginary part of nucleus-nucleus potentials, this stays valid for non-symmetric systems and heavy nuclei.
 There remain several paths for improvement, at the level of both the many-body folding method and the input interactions.
 First, it would be interesting to study the impact of going beyond leading order in the DME used in Eq.~(\ref{eq:exchange}).
 It is also necessary to determine the impact of a calculation beyond Hartree-Fock and the nonlocal contributions that would arise (see, e.g., Refs.~\cite{Fesh58,Fesh62}).
+Accounting for the excited spectrum of the colliding nuclei would also refine the description of the imaginary part of the optical potential through the application of dispersion relations to these energy-dependent terms.
+This would further improve our potentials and their description of the scattering processes, especially at low collision energies~\cite{Maha86DispRel}.
 Finally, the role of three-nucleon interactions needs to be investigated in this approach, as they also enter at N$^2$LO.
 We have observed in preliminary calculations that the contribution to the nucleus-nucleus potential $^{16}$O-$^{16}$O arising from three-nucleon interaction is very small compared to the two-body contributions discussed here~\cite{Webe17TFP}, but the role of these interactions should be investigated in different systems.

 Knowing that there is no fitting or scaling parameter in our framework, we can conclude that there is excellent agreement between our calculations of elastic-scattering cross sections and experimental data.
 These results hint strongly towards the interest of studying the impact of using density profiles based also on chiral EFT interactions to analyse the results within a fully consistent model that would bridge reactions and structure.